arturictus/db-compare-rs/README.md

 # DB-Compare

-Command line tool to compare two postgres databases.
+Command line tool to compare two Postgres databases.

 Useful to verify when migrating databases.